 9.52 The letting of the academy is the responsibility of the Governors and the administration of the letting is the responsibility of the Academy Office.

 9.53 The Lettings Officer is responsible for maintaining records of bookings of facilities and for identifying the sums due from each organisation.
-Payments must be made in advance for the use of facilities.
+Payments must be made in advance for the use of facilities for one off bookings, terms may be negotiated with regular bookings.

 9.54 All hirers will complete the appropriate lettings application form.
 Long term hirers must complete a letting application form at least annually.
 Day to day approval of requests for hire will be the responsibility of the Lettings Officer who will sign the letting application form in the designated space, after -